Seattle: What, When and Where to Visit

 Seattle hosts many festivals throughout the year, such as the Northwest Folklife Festival (free) and the Seattle International Film Festival, both in May; the Fremont Fair in June, Seattle International Beer Fest in July, Seafair in July and August, and Bumbershoot in September.
 Bumbershoot is the nation's largest music and arts festival, attracting over a million people to Seattle Center every Labor Day weekend.
 The beer fest is a high-end 3-day beer festival specializing in rare, hard-to-find and exotic beers.
 Seafair is an annual July-August festival with ship tours, air shows, hydroplane races, parades and street performances on the shores of Puget Sound.

-For visitors wanting to experience a little of everything iconic at a discounted price in Seattle, they might want to get a Seattle CityPASS, which includes admission to the city’s top attractions, including the Space Needle, Seattle Aquarium, Argosy Cruises, Pacific Science Center, Experience Music Project and an option of the Museum of Flight or Woodland Park Zoo.
+For visitors wanting to experience a little of everything iconic at a discounted price in Seattle, they might want to get a Seattle CityPASS, which includes admission to the Seattle's top attractions, including the Space Needle, Seattle Aquarium, Argosy Cruises, Pacific Science Center, Experience Music Project and an option of the Museum of Flight or Woodland Park Zoo.

 It would be hard to go to Seattle and not stroll around Pike Place Market.
 It’s good exercise and it’s free.
 Established in 1907, Pike Place Market is one of the oldest continuously operated farmers’ markets in the U.S. Enjoy samples of local food from vendors and be entertained by street musicians.
 There’s always something going on at Pike Place Market, and it’s only closed 3 days a year.